 - Are there any eBook apps out there?

 Internet and Wireless

-- How do I get on the public wireless network?
+How do I get on the student wireless network?

 Can I print from my laptop?